Today I want to talk about the phrase “practise makes perfect”.

 If you ask me, based on the definition above, being perfect sounds almost impossible.

-So we should stop aiming to be perfect.
-If we’re practising to be perfect, we will never be happy.
+So we should stop aiming for perfection.
+If we’re practising to be perfect, we may never be happy.
 There will always be something that we need to improve on.

 Just a little each day will go a long way.
 Don’t wait to be perfect to speak up at work.
 Let speaking up at work become part of your practise so that you progress and get better.